 Yaz® and Yasmin®.
 These are combination birth control pills made by Bayer Healthcare.
 These are the most widely prescribed birth control pills in the world, with Yaz® alone generating sales of more than $600 million in 2008.
 There can be serious side effects associated with their use, including heart attack, stroke, kidney damage, pulmonary embolism, deep vein thrombosis, gallbladder disease, and sudden death.

 Actos.
 Another drug prescribed for patients with type 2 diabetes mellitus.
-Actos has recently been pulled from the shelves in Germany and France based on increased likelihood of bladder cancer.
+Actos has recently been pulled from the shelves in Germany and France based on an increased likelihood of bladder cancer.

 Fen-Phen.
 Fen-phen is a combination of fenfluramine and phentermine.
 Fen-Phen had been approved for many years as an appetite suppressant in the management of obesity.
 The trouble with this drug combo is that it has been found to cause heart valve disease.

 Celebrex.
 A Cox-2 inhibitor approved for the treatment of rheumatoid arthritis and osteoarthritis and later approved as a drug treatment aimed at reducing the number of intestinal polyps in patients who have familial adenomatous polyposis.
 Now there are concerns that Celebrex usage may increase the risk of heart attack or strokes in some people who take it.

 Viox.: a treatment for osteoarthritis, menstrual pain, and management of acute pain in adults.
 As with Celebrex, there are concerns that the use of Vioxx might increase the risk of heart attack or stroke.